 1. Increase Download Speeds (For both Mobile and Desktop)

 If you tend to download many files, then this is an exciting feature to have as it assists you with increased speeds on any device.
+You can click here for more information or alternatively visit here for the product catalogue.
 However, we are still unsure why it has not been released yet in the more stable version.

 2. Dark Mode (Specifically for Mobile)